libmir/D-YAML/docs/articles/spec_differences.md

   - The specification is confusing about tabs in plain scalars.
 We don't use tabs in plain scalars at all.

-  - There is no support for recursive data structures in DYAML.
+  - There is no support for recursive data structures in Mir YAML.

 Other differences: